Action Network · Data Study · World Cup 2026

 75.5

 Freese holds the highest international minute count of any player in the squad at 630 minutes, almost 90 more than the next player.
-That is a meaningful vote of confidence from the coaching staff, and it marks Freese as the clear frontrunner for the starting goalkeeper role.
-It also means he arrives with a heavier load than any other player in the squad by international minutes alone.
+That is a significant vote of confidence from the coaching staff and marks Freese as the clear frontrunner for the starting goalkeeper role.

 Fatigue Index: 75.5